artemdemo/di-node/README.md

 ```

 We are importing the db module directly, and we therefore depend on it’s location on disk,
 and on that particular implementation.
 Therefore this module is not testable.

-And we can do better.
+We can do better:

 ```js
 const db = require('../databaseConnector');